-- would benefit from a park plan to guide future redevelopment and renewal - the park provides space for a community garden - and is catering for sport and physical activities for the SCA.
-Sport played here includes AFL, cricket and netball - Alexandra Hills Hall provides the space for a range of indoor community activities - a path system through the park provides for walking and cycling in a pleasant open space environment. - the basic playground complements the other activities in the park and provides a place for children to play when family or friends are playing sport on the oval or the courts - provide a teenage hangout space is this location due to it proximity to the high school, shopping centre and fast food outlets
+- Keith Surridge Park would benefit from a park plan to guide future redevelopment and renewal.
+The park provides space for a community garden and is catering for sport and physical activities for the catchment.
+Sport played here includes AFL, cricket and netball.
+The Alexandra Hills Hall provides the space for a range of indoor community activities and there is a basic playground for toddlers.
+A path system through the park provides for walking and cycling in a pleasant open space environment.
+The playground complements the other activities in the park and provides a place for children to play when family or friends are playing sport on the oval or the courts - 2.
+David Parr Park is a great local park with excellent street frontage and still significant potential for renewal and upgrading.
+The toddler and primary play activities are well shaded and the seating and tables means that families and groups can meet in the park in comfort.
+The basketball court could be replaced with a full size court in the future as the park is large enough to cater for full games of basketball or for more than one group playing basketball at any one time.

-2. David Parr Park

-- is a great local park with excellent street frontage - there is significant potential for renewal and upgrading of this park. - the toddler and primary play activities are well shaded and the seating and tables means that families and groups can meet in the park in comfort - the basketball court could be replaced with a full size court in the future as the park is large enough to cater for full games of basketball or for more than one group playing basketball at any one time.
 A full size court would encourage increased physical activity in the neighbourhood.
 The basketball court should also have its own shaded seating and picnic area so that groups can come to the park for extended stays and games